By Julian Patrick

 Creating a constructional hearth to be level with the floor is beyond the scope of this manual.
 This is a builder’s job.
 One can create an above floor constructional hearth using non combustible materials.

-As can be seen in the diagram above (ADJ diagram 26) the VWA should extend a certain distance in front of the closed doors of the stove (225mm minimum*, 300mm best practice).
-The white box is your stove, the grey area your Visual Warning Area (VWA) and the dotted line is the constructional hearth.
+As can be seen in the diagram above (ADJ diagram 26) the VWA should extend a certain distance in front of the closed doors of the stove (225mm minimum*, 300mm best practice and more if the stove manual says so e.g. Firewire Stoves 400mm).
+In the image the white box is your stove, the grey area your Visual Warning Area (VWA) and the dotted line is the constructional hearth.

 Note also that the Visual Warning Area should be wider than the stove (left and right) by a minimum of 150cm and that the perimeter should be “visually apparent” (see 2.26 below).